Thumbnail Text Generator - Bold Text That Actually Gets Read

 Benefits

 Regular fonts get lost at thumbnail sizes.
-This tool provides bold thick fonts specifically designed to stay readable when thumbnails shrink.
+Describe "thick, heavy-weight font" and the AI generates text built to stay readable when thumbnails shrink.

 Add Professional Text to Thumbnails